Average Salary in Environmental Science [2019 Update]

 Oceanographers understand how physical and biological properties of oceans interact.
 This may include anything from marine ecosystems, ocean currents and fluid dynamics.
 Their average salary is about 59,500$.

 Foresters specialize in the way we manage, plant, conserve and harvest forests.
 The key focus is on tree identification, timber harvesting and silviculture.
-On average, they make an about 60,970$ annual salary with steady outlook.
+On average, foresters make an about 60,970$ annual salary with steady outlook.

 Paleontologists understand how organisms evolve and their interactions in their environment.
 They also investigate the origin of species by tracing life back to their fossil records.
 Their average salary is about $61,300 with steady job growth.

 Anthropologists study how humans and societies behave in the past, present and future.
 By conducting archaeological and excavation surveys, they better understand Earth’s cultural resources.
 With greater knowledge of the past, we can improve historic preservation.
 Their average salary is $62,300 and job growth is slower than average.

 7 Soil Scientists